Oklahoma City Crosstown Expressway

-The Oklahoma City Crosstown Expressway, aka I-40 Crosstown, is a roughly 5 mi stretch of Interstate 40 (I-40) just south of Downtown Oklahoma City, running along the Oklahoma River between Agnew Avenue and the I-40/I-35/I-235 Crossroads of America junction.
+The Oklahoma City Crosstown Expressway, I-40 Crosstown, is a roughly 5 mi stretch of Interstate 40 (I-40) just south of Downtown Oklahoma City, running along the Oklahoma River between Agnew Avenue and the I-40/I-35/I-235 Crossroads of America junction.
 Prior to 2012, the I-40 Crosstown was an elevated stretch that bisected downtown.
 The Oklahoma City Crosstown is the de facto east–west artery through Oklahoma City, serving as an unofficial dividing line between north and south Oklahoma City (the official dividing line for address purposes is Sheridan Avenue).
 It is owned and maintained by the Oklahoma Department of Transportation (ODOT).

 Context

 Oklahoma City Crosstown Bridge

 The Oklahoma City Crosstown was the busiest of Oklahoma's many aging bridges.
 While the Crosstown Expressway was designed to withstand about 76,000 vehicles a day, by 2010 it was used by nearly 120,000 vehicles a day.

 The Crosstown was completed in the 1960s using an engineering process commonly termed as "fracture critical", a process that has not been used since the 1970s because it does not provide redundancies.
 According to Brian Windsor, an ODOT structural engineer, without redundant support, the failure of a single beam created the risk of total collapse of that section of bridge.
 The entire stretch of the original I-40 Crosstown Expressway was elevated, and at some points, the elevation was as much as 50 feet (15.2 m).

 According to a 2006 report, Oklahoma led the nation with 6,299 "structurally deficient" bridges.
 Attention to the Crosstown project increased in August 2007 after the collapse of the I-35W Bridge over the Mississippi River in Minneapolis, Minnesota.
 At that time, ODOT released a statement indicating that the condition of the Crosstown was "deteriorating", but that it "remained safe."

 Concerns about whether the Crosstown Bridge would last until its 2012 replacement date increased on September 23, 2007, when a hole in the Crosstown resulted in closure of all but one lane and created significant traffic delays.
 Other safety problems of the Crosstown included falling chunks of concrete and a lack of breakdown lanes.
 In an August 2007 poll sponsored by The Oklahoman, nearly 2/3 of respondents indicated that they were "afraid to drive across the Crosstown bridge in Oklahoma City".